 What’s a data feed?

-Data feeds refer to the process by which you retrieve updated information from a database.
+Data feed refer to the process by which you retrieve updated information from a database.
 Information is stored on a remote server and the data it contains is constantly updated, hence the term real-time data.

 A quick Google search will return many publicly available data feeds.
-These are mostly RSS or XML feeds created by news organizations, independent blog owners and other publicly accessible web content.
+These are mostly RSS or XML feeds created by news organizations, independent blog owners, and other publicly accessible web content.

-Then there is information from business intelligence (BI) and other private corporate sources that is stored in proprietary database formats.
+Then there is information from business intelligence (BI) and other private corporate sources that are stored in proprietary database formats.
 To use this information on your screens, you must convert the data to a more usable format, like XML.

 XML is a common data exchange format that is easy to manipulate and widely supported.

 Data feeds don’t just include text.
 Media RSS feeds support images and video content.
 These types of feeds include links that point to files stored on remote servers.
 When a typical digital signage player interprets these data feeds, it retrieves the multimedia content from the source and displays it on screen.

 This method lets you play a stream of constantly updated media on your screens without having to upload and manage the content yourself.